Skip to main content

 TEACHING STAFF

-CORE FACULTY & COLLABORATORS
+FACULTY AND COLLABORATORS

 • Miguel Ángel Millán – Head sommelier at DiverXO*** and named World’s Best Sommelier 2023 by The World's 50 Best Restaurants.

-• Paz Levinson – Wine Director at Groupe Pic (Michelin-starred restaurants in Europe and Asia), international judge, and author.
+• Paz Levinson – Wine Director at Groupe Pic (Michelin-starred restaurants in Europe and Asia), international judge and author.

 Fees / Grants

-Total Master’s Fee: 11,970 €
+Total Master’s Fee: 11,970

-Payment Options:
+Payment Method:

-• 150 registration fee (fully refundable if not admitted).
+• €150 for the application submission (fully refundable if not accepted).

-• 2,955 € (25% of the total) upon confirmation of admission as a place reservation.
+• 25% of the total, €2,955, upon confirmation of admission as a place reservation fee.

-• Academic materials
+• Academic material

-• Seminars and masterclasses with guest experts
+• Seminars and masterclasses with guest experts and collaborating wineries

-• Management of curricular internships
+• Management of curriculum-based work placements

-• Issuance and delivery of the diploma/certificate
+• Issuance and delivery of the degree/diploma

 • Graduation ceremony